genesiscommunitysuccess/docs/docs/01_getting-started/09_training/01_ssdt-day1.md

 ### Items defined

-In the system definitions file, there are several items to be used as default values, or even change configurations to adapt the application.
+In the system definitions file, there are several items to be used as default values or even change configurations to adapt the application.

-For instance, to change the database configuration to any one of the technologies support, you should change the items `DbLayer`, `DbHost`, and possibly `system/hosts`.
+For instance, to change the database configuration to any one of the [technologies supported]((/database/database-technology/overview/)), you should change the items `DbLayer`, `DbHost`, and possibly `system/hosts`.
 The code bellow show us how we could do this.

 ```kotlin {6,8,13-16}
 package genesis.cfg